What’s New in Kloudfuse

 This release introduces two powerful new APM observability tools, Trace Heatmap and K-Lens, to assist in service-level issue detection and advanced debugging using APM Trace data.

-Trace Heatmap is an interactive trace data visualization chart that helps you to visually detect deviations and outliers in the latencies reported by APM data.
+This interactive trace data visualization chart helps you to visually detect deviations and outliers in the latencies reported by APM data.

 We encourage you to look at our introductory video about this feature: